mozilla/pontoon/specs/0113-email-consents.md

 (Section: content)
 - Header: Stay up to date
-- Body: "Occasionally we may send updates by email regarding localizaiton projects and the Pontoon platform.
-If you'd like to stay up to date you can enable these emails via your user preferences here."
+- Body: "Occasionally we may send updates by email regarding localization projects and Pontoon.
+If you'd like to stay up to date, you can enable these emails in your settings."

-- Link: Link to user preferences
+*Display if user logged in*
+- Button: "Enable email updates"
+- Consent: “By enabling email updates, I’m okay with Mozilla handling my personal information as explained in this Privacy Notice.
+This can be changed at any time in your settings."

 # Prerequisites